mijuxsky/maplestory-dailies/README.md

 ## Features
 - Editable character names and daily tasks
-- Character images automatically pulled from maplestory.gg when name is entered
 - Add new characters (up to 20 total)
 - Delete characters with a clear "X" button (with tooltip "Delete Character")
 - Each character starts with 2 daily task lines by default